Ph-0enix/Ultrasonic-Distance-Measurement-System/README.md

 ## 🔧 Working Principle

 > The **HC-SR04** sensor sends an ultrasonic pulse and waits for the echo.
 > The **Arduino measures the echo return time** and computes the distance using the speed of sound.
+And calculated the formula of Ping Travel Distance "pingTravelDistance=(pingTravelTime*1235.*39370.)/(36.*100000000) "
 > Multiple readings are averaged to reduce random error, and results are displayed on the **LCD** in inches.